Header image courtesy of CL3

 By the end of the 1960s, the popularity of the cheongsam declined and as Western fashion styles became more popular and easier to manufacture.
 Mostly all cheongsam dresses are handmade, making their production process a laborious and expensive ordeal.
 Today, the cheongsam is no longer worn in everyday life but may be worn in special festive occasions such as Chinese New Year.
 However, it remains a significant garment in the history of Chinese women’s fashion.

 TenOne TenThree, while modern, is one of a small number of shops in Hong Kong that carry on the cheongsam-making tradition, and Linva Tailor, which has been around since 1965, is another such destination, famous for crafting Maggie Cheung’s dresses in Wong Kar-wai’s In the Mood For Love.

 Similarly, the traditional red Chinese wedding costume—also known as a kwan kwa (群褂)—is an arduous sewing project, consisting of a long blouse and skirt.
 What used to be a privilege specifically reserved for members of the Chinese imperial family is now available to all, and since the Yuan dynasty, the luxurious kwa has become a mainstream wedding costume.
 Heavily beaded and embroidered, with phoenixes and dragons as popular motifs, richly decorated kwas owned by older generations were considered heirlooms to be passed on to daughters in the family.
 Nowadays, many people opt to rent them instead.

-Jook-sing noodles (竹昇麵) are a rare Cantonese delicacy found in some scattered pockets of Hong Kong and the process in which it’s made is highly tedious.
+Jook-sing noodles (竹昇麵) are a rare Cantonese delicacy found in some pockets of Hong Kong and the process in which they are made is highly tedious.
 These noodles are also known as bamboo pole noodles, so-called because the chef traditionally rides a bamboo log, bouncing up and down in order to press the ingredients together.